mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 The idea is that writing to an SSD is orders of magnitude faster than writing to multiple spinning disks.
 When an application writes data, ZFS can quickly write it to the SSD, tell the application that the write succeeded, then asynchronously move the data from the SSD to the storage pool.
 The SLOG [improves write speeds](https://www.servethehome.com/exploring-best-zfs-zil-slog-ssd-intel-optane-nand/) significantly.

-I decided against a SLOG disk because I'm limited by ports and drive bays.
+I chose not to integrate a SLOG disk because I'm limited by ports and drive bays.
 Adding a SLOG disk meant either forfeiting my only PCI slot or one of my six drive bays.
 I'd rather leave myself room to expand capacity later.

-If I were building a rack-mounted server with 16 drive bays, I definitely would have reserved one for a SLOG disk, but it didn't seem worth it in my build.
-I expected that the network would be the limiting factor in my transfer speeds.

 ## Parts list